firatcetiner/scrollable_list_tabview/README.md

 A Flutter widget which synchronize a ScrollView and a custom tab view.

-The main idea is to create a custom tab view syncrinizing with inner ScrollView.
+The main idea is to create a custom tab view synchronizing with inner ScrollView.
 The scroll activity will trigger custom tab view at the top to follow the index of the inner scroll view widget.

 ![Demo](https://media2.giphy.com/media/VkrHmPClMEYkBj5Mkg/giphy.gif)